HHS/simpler-grants-pdf-builder/README.md

 An example of a NOFO might be an announcement of funding to provide preschool services in Florida.

 NOFOs are typically very long, very plain documents without much in the way of formatting.

+The SimplerNOFOs project relies on NOFOs that have been written using content guides: essentially, templated starter documents that ensure NOFOs are structured in similar ways.

-The NOFO Builder uses a new design to generate NOFOs that are better structured and easier to read.
+Once the NOFO documents have been finalized, the NOFO Builder imports these documents as .docx files (or as .html files exported from Google Docs) to generate publishable PDFs that are better structured and easier to read.

 ## Workflow